Posts

 Image

 Joe D'Amato 's Absurd (1981) (aka Rosso Sangue ) is, at times, as the title suggests, fairly absurd.
 It's also occasionally funny.
 And it has some decent gore and a great ending.
-But that great ending can't save it from what it mostly is: a third-rate Halloween (1978) ( review ) rip-off, boring, repetitive (particularly the score), and in need of editing, better actors, more plot and character development, and, in particular, a more talented director at the helm like Argento or Fulci (both of whom are borrowed from liberally).
+But that great ending can't save it from what it mostly is: a third-rate Halloween (1978) ( review ) rip-off, boring, repetitive (particularly the score), and in need of editing, better actors, more plot and character development, and, in particular, a more talented director at the helm like Argento or Fulci (both of whom are liberally borrowed from).
 Kinda fun with friends but pretty bad and definitely not a film I'd ever watch again.

 Groundhog Day (1993) ****